Regulation

 Data Governance

-This is the most significant area of overlap.
+Data governance is where the two frameworks converge most clearly.
 GDPR's principles of data minimization, purpose limitation, accuracy, and storage limitation (Article 5 GDPR) align closely with the AI Act's data governance requirements for high-risk systems (Article 10 AI Act).
-Both require:
+Both require documented data quality measures, relevant and representative training data, appropriate governance practices, and assessment of potential biases.

-If you have robust GDPR data governance in place, you have a strong foundation for AI Act compliance — but the AI Act adds specific requirements around training, validation, and testing datasets that go beyond GDPR.
+If you have robust GDPR data governance in place, you have a strong foundation for AI Act compliance.
+That said, the AI Act adds specific requirements around training, validation, and testing datasets that go beyond what GDPR demands.

 Impact Assessments: DPIA vs. FRIA